NinevaStudios/nineva-docs/docs/ue-plugins/firebase-unreal.md

 ?> Most of the API tries to be as close as possible to the official Firebase API, because of this we advise to look at the [official documentation](https://firebase.google.com/docs) from Google as this might help you understand some concepts better with the examples they provide.

+?> On Android `AndroidFileServer` built-in plugin seems to cause issues sometimes, try disabling it if you get compile errors related to `AFSProject...` or something similar.

 # **Analytics**

 ## Initial Setup